leoluz/nvim-dap-go/README.md

 ## VSCode launch config

 Defining the Go debug configurations for all your projects inside your Neovim configuration can be cumbersome and quite strict.
 For more flexibility, `nvim-dap` supports the use of the VSCode launch configurations.
-To use that feature in combination with the pre-defined `nvim-dap-go` configurations (the ones for launching debug sessions in tests for instance), load the VSCode configurations **BEFORE** calling the `setup()` function of `nvim-dap-go`:
+To use that feature in combination with the predefined `nvim-dap-go` configurations (the ones for launching debug sessions in tests for instance), load the VSCode configurations **BEFORE** calling the `setup()` function of `nvim-dap-go`:

 ```lua
 require("dap.ext.vscode").load_launchjs()